resource/backbone.rebar/README.md

 # Building

-The library source files are broken up into seperate files before a build is performed.
+The library source files are broken up into separate files before a build is performed.
 You can see these files in the src directory.
 Rebar has a build process that you can run, but before you can do so you'll need to make sure that you have a few dependencies installed:

 1. [Node](http://nodejs.org)
 2. [GruntJS](http://gruntjs.com)